With summer ending in Mankato area, now is an ideal time to get ahead on air conditioner maintenance.

 2. Clean the Outside

-Then turn on the vacuum to slowly clean the metallic fins.
-These components are also known as condenser coils and divert heat away from your unit.
+Then use the vacuum to cautiously clean the metallic fins.
+These parts are also referred to as condenser coils and transfer heat away from your unit.

-You need to be considerate of these fragile coils.
-Misshapen or crumpled fins can impact efficiency.
+You need to be careful with these fine coils.
+Bent or crinkled fins can impact efficiency.

 3. Fix Bent Fins

-Use a butter knife to rearrange misshapen fins.
-You can also buy a fin comb from an appliance parts store.
-A pro from Northern Comfort Inc should fix extensive damage.
+Use a butter knife to adjust warped fins.
+You can also buy a fin comb from an appliance part store.
+A pro from Northern Comfort Inc should take care of large amounts of damage.

 4. Clean the Inside

-After taking out the fan, dig out leaves and other yard rubbish.
-Then clean the inside of the unit with a wet rag.
+After extracting the fan, dig out leaves and other yard litter.
+Then mop the inside of the system with a wet sponge.

-The only coil cleaner you need is water.
-Use light pressure from a hose nozzle to clean the fins, showering water from the inside out.
-Reinstall the fan once you’re finished.
+The only coil cleaner you should use is water.
+Use gentle pressure from a hose nozzle to wash the fins, directing water from the inside out.
+Replace the fan once you’re completed.

 5. Test Your Air Conditioner

-It’s safe to restore power and turn your air conditioner back on.
-If it’s not operating like it should, reach out to us a call at 507-387-6596.
+You can now restore power and turn your air conditioner back on.
+If it’s not operating like it should, give us a call at 507-387-6596.

 Related: Air Conditioner Service: Pay a Little Now, Save Later